daniqss/arriva-tui/README.md

 - [ ] Show the selected expedition details
 - [ ] Separate the different UI elements in components
 - [ ] Add ui test and github actions
+- [ ] Add search for stops using non-blocking keyboard io